 The BIG IDEA:

-To begin investing in people’s lives by jumping in and setting up our first meeting with a potential disciple.
+To begin investing in people’s lives by jumping in and getting started.

-- What I want the group to experience: The satisfaction and joy of seeing others grow and mature in their faith.
+- EXPERIENCE: The satisfaction and joy of seeing others grow and mature in their faith.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!